-For a child who is new to the idea of narration, the first few times they might need some assistance – maybe ask them about a specific part of the story or write a list of key words from the reading on a white board to help them stay focused.
-It is important to remind them to use their own words – narration should not be the same as memorizing the story.
+For a child who is new to the idea of narration, the first few times they might need some assistance.
+You could ask them about a specific part of the story or write a list of keywords from the reading on a whiteboard to help them stay focused.
+It is important to remind them to use their own words.
+Narration is not the same as memorizing the story.
 They need to learn to take something and make it their own.

 Narration is also the beginning of composition.
 When you read a book, or watch a movie, your instinct is to talk to someone about it.
 You might even write a review or take part in a book club.
 This is a form of narration.
-Children need to talk about things – narrating comes naturally to them.
+Children have a need to talk about things, so narrating comes naturally to them.
 Between the ages of 6-10, narrations can and should be mostly oral.
-Around the age of 10, or when their writing skills are becoming stronger they should start writing their narrations down.
+Around the age of 10, or when their writing skills are strong enough that they can write a paragraph on their own, they should start writing their narrations down.

 As they become more comfortable with writing down their thoughts, they will expand their written narrations.
 Over time they will be able to easily progress to writing essays.
-It’s important to continue oral narrations at this age, as it will give them opportunities to organize their thoughts without the stress of also having write them down.
+It’s important to continue oral narrations at this age, as it will give them opportunities to organize their thoughts without the stress of also having to write them down.

 As you use narration in your child’s education, you will find that their listening skills become sharper.
 You’ll see they are able to concentrate and give more focus to their studies, and when done on a regular basis, it will improve their writing skills.
 Such a simple idea that will reap huge rewards.